joby-lol/php-tid/README.md

 // They have the same integer value, so == works
 $uid1 == $uid2; // true

-// The library also ensures they are th same object, so === works too
+// The library also ensures they are the same object, so === works too
 $uid1 === $uid2; // true
 ```